BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/good_legacy.md

 - Resistant to Magic
 - Throw Stones (range 8", Strength 1)

-**ACTIVE/PASSIVE RULES**
+- **Clean strike** `ACTIVE`

-- **Clean strike** `ACTIVE` - If Bandobras rolls a natural 6 To Wound when making a Strike, and the Wound is successful, then the target will suffer 2 Wounds rather than 1.
+If Bandobras rolls a natural 6 To Wound when making a Strike, and the Wound is successful, then the target will suffer 2 Wounds rather than 1.

 </div>